 What Can I Do As a Mother?

-As a mothers, one of the best things we can do is have conversations with our kids.
+As mothers, one of the best things we can do is have conversations with our kids.
 If you have a nine or ten-year-old and you or your spouse haven’t had the sex/puberty talk, you should (and many would suggest that conversations on sex and puberty should start as soon as children have access to a phone/tablet with internet capabilities).
 Those conversations should then be followed up with conversations about pornography and its dangers.
 If your kids see that you are comfortable talking about these kinds of subjects, they are more likely to come talk to you when they have a question or when something does happen.

 These conversations shouldn’t be about shaming people who watch pornography (as that will just cause your kids to keep this stuff to themselves).
-Instead guide your kids on how deal with pornography exposure; explain what it is, why it is dangerous, and why it is contrary to God’s standards; show them how easily people can get addicted to pornography; help them develop steps and strategies to help protect themselves; and stress how important it is for them to get help if they are already struggling with porn.
+Instead, guide your kids on how to deal with pornography exposure; explain what it is, why it is dangerous, and why it is contrary to God’s standards; show them how easily people can get addicted to pornography; help them develop steps and strategies to help protect themselves; and stress how important it is for them to get help if they are already struggling with porn.
 I suggest this article as a good starting point.

 The second step is to come up with a strategy to monitor and control family access to the Internet, specifically social media.
-We need to be very aware about the dangers of social media and how the porn industry circumvents protective measures put in place by social media sites.
-Kids can find pornography through Instagram, Snapchat despite these mediums efforts to thwart these types of infiltration.
+We need to be very aware of the dangers of social media and how the porn industry circumvents protective measures put in place by social media sites.
+Kids can find pornography through Instagram, Snapchat despite these mediums’ efforts to thwart these types of infiltration.
 (Good article on how teens are finding porn).
 Thankfully, there are strategies we can take and software and apps exist that can help us keep our families protected such as NetNanny, Covenant Eyes, and others.
-For a more thorough review on how to protect kids, I suggest 13 Ways Pornography Leaks Into Your Home and How to Stop Them.
+For a more thorough review of how to protect kids, I suggest 13 Ways Pornography Leaks Into Your Home and How to Stop Them.